maritskode/Datacode-personaldata/README.md

 # Datacode-personaldata
-The projects aim to administrate personal data (e.g. name, address, email address) of a set of people.
+The project aim to administrate personal data (e.g. name, address, email address) of a set of people.

 # Development stage
 This project contains my absolutely first programs in C#, xaml, WPF, and stored procedures in SQL database.